alansf/grax-salesforce/README.md

     4. Click Unlock.
 Under Advanced settings, update API url with
 	2. https://<<YOUR HEROKU APP NAME>>.herokuapp.com/graxproxy/api - for Audit & Archive
 	3. In another tab in Salesforce settings to go Setup->Security->Remote site settings and add the proxy URL above.
 Name: "GRAX_Proxy"
-5. Go to GRAX Connect Tab.
+2. Go to GRAX Connect Tab.
     1. Select SF Object.
 Check Enable audit Trail.
 Select fields as necessary.
     2. Save Field Choices
     3. Process history
     4. Deploy Trigger
-    5. Connect SF Object selected in step 1 to graph (trigger) 5.1 Go to the Audit Trail Tab
+    5. Connect SF Object selected in step 1 to graph (trigger) 3.1 Go to the Audit Trail Tab
     1. Validate that correct postgres URL is prefilled out.
 Slide "Enable Field Level Tracking".
     2. Click "Deploy partitions".
 Refresh page.
 You should see "Deploy Partitions" greyed out next to "Drop Partitions"
     3. Slide "Enable Object Level Tracking."
 Fill in S3 credentials below.
-6. Go to SF Object and edit.
+4. Go to SF Object and edit.
 Must be one of the fields you are syncing from step 5.1
-7. Go to your Heroku Dash board and select the App that you have created in step 2.
+4. Go to your Heroku Dash board and select the App that you have created in step 2.
-8. [Optional: Go to Neo4J and check that you see the node and a AuditLog Relationship Type]
-9. [Optional: go to S3 and check your bucket.
+6. [Optional: go to S3 and check your bucket.
 There should be a GRAX entry)

-10. 1.
+7. 1.
 Go To your Heroku app and open Heroku Connect.
     2. In the overview tab click setup connection.
     3. Schema name will defailt to Salesforce, click next.
     4. Authorize.